Biosticianenoch/Beta-Solutions/README.md

-# Beta Solutions
+# DataQuest Solutions

-Beta Solutions is a modern platform empowering businesses, organizations, and individuals with cutting-edge data science education, analytics services, and a collaborative community.
+DataQuest Solutions is a modern platform empowering businesses, organizations, and individuals with cutting-edge data science education, analytics services, and a collaborative community.
 Our mission is to accelerate innovation and informed decision-making through accessible, high-quality learning and professional solutions.

 ---

 ## 🚀 Project Overview

-Beta Solutions offers:
+DataQuest Solutions offers:
 - Interactive data science courses and certifications
 - Team and client management for analytics projects
 - Real-time progress tracking and performance analytics